Skip to content

 This type of package can be tailored to suit each sponsor's unique needs, making it an attractive option for those seeking a more customized approach.

-And pro tip: most events offer both tiered and a la carte options to their sponsors.
+And pro tip: most events offer both tiered and a la carte options to their event sponsor.
+You may want to ask for past event sponsorship examples to get a better idea.

 document showcasing sponsorship proposal for potential sponsors